top of page

 11. statins after dinner and at night before sleep.

 Fat degradation and metabolic release of energy occur in starvation or similar states.
 The histopathological examination has shown that fatty tissue in the body also called the adipose tissue, is found extensively at subcutaneous planes and in and around certain organs.
 In both situations, that minimises the jarring effects of a blunt force.
 The unitary lipid-laden cells are called the adipocytes and where they are found in abundance they are loosely held together by strands and fascia.
 Fatty infiltration leads to weakness and organ dysfunction.
 Recent research, mainly from the '90s has revealed some interesting facts which were not known before.
-First, there was the discovery of Leptins about 36m years back.
+First, Leptins was discovered about 36m years back.
 Leptins are produced primarily by the adipocytes in white adipose tissue.
-Here it plays important physiological roles both indirectly (primarily via the nervous system) and directly (by the adipocytokine action).
-It was theorised then that these leptins were responsible for the fine balance and neural control for the release of energy from the triglyceride-rich adipocyte cells and the uptake of triglyceride and fatty acid into the adipocytes for energy storage.
+Here it plays important physiological roles indirectly (primarily via the nervous system) and directly (by the adipocytokine action).
+It was theorised then that these leptins were responsible for the fine balance and neural control for releasing energy from the triglyceride-rich adipocyte cells and the uptake of triglyceride and fatty acid into the adipocytes for energy storage.
 Adipocytes like other cells had membrane-bound cytoplasm and intra-cytoplasmic inclusions.
 The size and the colour depended on the lipid droplet and the number of other intracytoplasmic inclusions like the mitochondria, Golgi bodies, nucleus, and endoplasmic reticulum.
-The lipid droplet contained triglycerides, fatty acids, cholesteryl esters, and a few cholesterol.
+The lipid droplet contained triglycerides, fatty acids, cholesteryl esters, and a few cholesterols.
 Earlier majority white and few areas of brown adipocytes, e.g., the neck and the thorax, were identified.
 The white adipocytes with large lipid droplets were the real energy storage cells and the brown adipocytes were broken down first during energy requirement as the mitochondrial content was high.
 Recent data suggest two more varieties --

 1. The beige adipocytes, which appear to be an intermediary between the white and brown adipocytes, and the